donuts qui coule

 1. It really exists

-Recent brain imaging studies have shown that stimulation of the cervix activates specific areas of the brain, different from those stimulated by Clitoral pleasure.
-The Dr. Barry Komisaruk, a renowned neuroscientist, demonstrated that this causes activity in the somatosensory cortex, responsible for the perception of bodily sensations.
+Recent brain imaging studies have shown that stimulation of the cervix activates specific areas of the brain, different from those stimulated by clitoral pleasure.
+Dr. Barry Komisaruk, a renowned neuroscientist, demonstrated that this triggered activity in the somatosensory cortex, responsible for the perception of bodily sensations.

 How do we explain that?

-Researchers think that the pleasure comes less from local nerve endings than from a combination of:
+Researchers believe the pleasure comes less from local nerve endings than from a combination of:

 • Indirect stimulation of the uterine plexus